lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

         enable_corruptness_check=False enable_training=False dump_dataset=True \
         method=coreset

-To perform a random selection we can simply replace "coreset" with "random" as our selected method.
+To perform a random selection we can simply replace coreset with random as our selected method.
 Note that coreset is the default method.

 Let's have a look at some statistics of the two obtained datasets: